nashbio/gsummarize/README.md

 # gsummarize

-A command line tools to summarize files in a Google cloud S3 bucket.
+A command line tools to summarize files in a Google Cloud Storage bucket.
 The `summary` command generates a tab-delimited summary of files, file types, and storage usage.
 The `dedup` command generates a tab-delimited list of duplicate files in a Google cloud S3 bucket.
 Note that given occasional comma's in filenames, tab-delimited output is by default -- use `--cd` to override and save outputs as comma-delimited files.

 For proper usage, either run the module in a the Google Cloud Shell or set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the proper service account key.